Maths

 Early Years

 At Stillness Infants School we know that developing a strong grounding in number is essential so that all children develop the necessary building blocks to excel mathematically.
 We know that it is important that children develop positive attitudes and interests in Mathematics, look for patterns and relationships, spot connections, ‘have a go’, talk to adults and peers about what they notice and not be afraid to make mistakes which is why this is what we wholly encourage within the Early Years here at Stillness Infants.
-We provide daily maths session along regular opportunities for independent mathematical exploration in their maths areas through the drawers and activities set out, role play areas, small world and outdoor activities.
-This provides children ample opportunities to apply their maths skills and understanding for a purpose.
+We provide daily maths session along with regular opportunities for independent mathematical exploration in their maths areas using resources and activities set out, role play areas, small world and outdoor activities.
+This provides children ample opportunities to apply their maths skills and understanding for a purpose across their school day.
+The opportunity to revisit prior learning is also evident in the Early Years as they utilies the Flashback Four approach to achive this.

 Key Stage 1

 Through our teaching, targeted questioning and opportunities to show what the children know, they are getting the opportunity to achieve Mastery.
-White Rose Maths has been used to support our vision as well as the DfE endorsed Power Maths books and the DfE’s own guidance produced in July 2020 which is a resource that helps to see the connections.
-The published resources at our disposal will strengthen our teacher’s subject knowledge to in turn provide our children with the strong foundation for their Maths learning which is what is key.
+Primary Stars, alongside White Rose Maths is used to support our vision as well as the DfE endorsed Power Maths books and the DfE’s own guidance produced in July 2020 which is a resource that helps to see the connections.
+The published resources at our disposal strengthens our teacher’s subject knowledge which turn, provides our children with astrong foundation for their Maths learning which is key.
 The concrete resources we utilise across the school help to build the continuity that is key to a whole school approach to learning.

-As a school we endeavour to ensure we provide our pupils with a ‘language rich’ learning environment.
-Within our classrooms, the children learn the key mathematical vocabulary needed to support their learning.
+We endeavour to ensure we provide our pupils with a ‘language rich’ learning environment.
+Within our classrooms, the children are exposed to the key mathematical vocabulary needed to support their learning.
 In line with the new national curriculum, we ensure that each year group is teaching the explicit objectives required for that age group.
 For SEN and EAL learners, additional support is given where needed.
 The opportunity to revisit prior learning is also a part of the lessons across the school.
-Early Years have a robust in class approach while Key Stage 1 utilise the Flashback Four resource to achieve this.
+Key Stage 1 utilise the Flashback Four resource to achieve this.
 To support the learning our teachers are given Mathematics CPD sessions throughout the year.
-Our Teaching Assistants also have training in the new Maths Curriculum, know the aims of our curriculum and which resources are at their disposal to help assist any specific group they may be set to work with at times.
+Our support staff have also had training in the new Maths Curriculum, know the aims of our curriculum and which resources are at their disposal to help assist any specific group they work with.

-We know the value of including our parents in what their children are learning so parents are invited to curriculum meetings and parents’ evenings to hear about how Mathematics is taught here.
-They are sent weekly newsletters about the area of maths they are currently learning in school.
-They are encouraged to share information with their children and practise the learning shared with them at home.
-Parent consultations and termly reports are another way in which we share more targeted areas within Mathematics to focus on across the year.
+We know the value of including our parents in what their children are learning so parents are invited to welcome meetings to hear about the Mathematics we cover across the year.
+Each year group send weekly newsletters that covers the area of maths the children are currently learning in school.
+The parents are encouraged to share information from teh newsletter with their children and practise the learning at home.
+Parent consultations and termly reports are another way in which we share more targeted areas within Mathematics to focus on their childrens learning across the year.